loadtest4j/loadtest4j/docs/scala.md

-# Scala example
+# Scala guide

-An example in ScalaTest.
+A load test style guide for Scala (using ScalaTest).

 First write a companion object which will encapsulate loadtest4j and the Java conversions: